HoomanMinoosepehr/pod_trans/README.md

 ## How it works:
 With this application, users can create their accounts, upload audio files, transcribe the text, summarize the content, and securely store all of this data within the database.
+### - But for now, the application can only transcribe files that are shorter than 1minute because of the Google Cloud Speech's limit.

 ## Features:
 ### Transcribing: